lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     1556821          1860     private   bcr01a.dal10
     1556815          1626     public    fcr01a.dal10
     ```
-    Note: When you create a Kube cluster with no vlans in create command, those should get created for you.
+    >  When you create a Kube cluster with no vlans in create command, those should get created for you.

 1. Create cluster
     ```